Skip to main content

 A well-designed system should not force every ordinary claim to carry the full evidentiary burden of the hardest possible dispute.

-This is where layered disclosure becomes important.
 Ordinary adjudication should operate on bounded claims and proportionate evidence.
 More invasive or more detailed evidentiary access, where it exists, should belong to structured challenge or escalation modes rather than being normalized for everyday use.

 A good Type 6 PAS should therefore distinguish clearly between: